How to carry out a leak test

 Is your bill higher than expected after a read has been taken?
 If you can’t think of a logical reason for the increased usage, chances are you have a leak.
 They’re not always noticeable but they can waste a lot of water (and money!) if they’re not fixed, so it’s important for both the finances of your business and the environment to take the right steps…

-1. Firstly, turn off your internal stop tap (usually located under the kitchen sink)
+1. Firstly, turn off your internal stop tap (usually located under the kitchen sink).

-3. If it’s safe, open the chamber and remove the polystyrene protection
+3. If it’s safe, open the chamber and remove the polystyrene protection (you may need a blunt knife or flat-head screwdriver to pop open the lid).

 If there’s no change to the water meter readings throughout this whole test then no water is escaping and there is no leak, you’re probably just using more water.
 For tips on how to reduce your usage and costs, check out this post.